[Manager Interview] What is Beyond GTA, the company that operates servers in Canada?

 What is the appeal of Beyond?

-Seonghyun : Considering our size, we are taking on new initiatives such as opening overseas bases.
-There aren't many companies of our size with two overseas bases, and from the outside, Beyond may seem like a dynamic company, but I think Beyond's true essence lies in its willingness to take on challenges that other companies won't.
-I like the fact that we have an environment that allows us to take on challenges, and I feel like our willingness to take on challenges and try things that other companies won't is something that has always been in our nature.
+Seiken: Considering our size, we're undertaking new initiatives such as establishing overseas offices.
+There aren't many companies of this size with two overseas offices, so from the outside, Beyond might seem like a dynamic company, but I believe that the true essence of Beyond lies in our willingness to challenge ourselves with things that other companies don't do.
+I like the environment that allows us to take on challenges, and it feels like our corporate culture has always been one of trying to do things that other companies don't, and taking on challenges.

 Even in our main service, 24-hour server operation monitoring, we are always mindful of the trends of other companies in the industry, but ultimately we feel that there is no point in doing anything if we don't do what we can.
 We may not be the first to currently operate 24-hour servers by taking advantage of the time difference between Japan and Canada, but there are few companies working on this scale.
 Beyond has not imitated what other companies are doing, but rather has long had a vision of utilizing overseas digital services and having an overseas office while conducting 24-hour operations